Jenny Scott: Early life

 Born in Windsor, Berkshire, as a result of her engineer father's career the family travelled through West Africa and Australia.
 Scott was educated at a convent school, before graduating with a degree in economics from King's College, Cambridge.

 Career

 Economist

 On graduation, Scott joined the Bank of England as an economist, before joining Reuters in 1994.
 She wrote primarily in her field of expertise on economic affairs, but also spent a year in Amsterdam as a general news correspondent.
 She then returned to London to write the book The Living Economy.

 BBC

 After seven years with Reuters, Scott joined BBC News as their economics correspondent, until May 2008.
 In January 2007, Scott presented five special interviews with key figures from business on HARDtalk, known as HARDtalk Business.

-She then began co-presenting The Weekend Business on Radio Five Live, as well as co-presenting the BBC Two political magazine show The Daily Politics, alongside Andrew Neil.
+She then began co-presenting The Weekend Business on BBC Radio 5 Live, as well as co-presenting the BBC Two political magazine show The Daily Politics, alongside Andrew Neil.
 She also occasionally presented on BBC News 24, and had a stint covering Wimbledon.